 Lisa Marie Blaschke is program lead of the online Home Hub at Learnlife in Barcelona, Spain.
 Previously, she was program director of and instructor in the Master in Management of Technology Enhanced Learning at the University of Oldenburg, Germany, as well as a senior researcher at DHBW in Heilbronn.
 She is a former executive committee member of the European Distance Education and E-Learning Network (EDEN) and is a Senior EDEN Fellow.
 Lisa has a BS in Technical Communication, and two master’s degrees (MDE, MBA), and a PhD in Education.
 Prior to academia, Lisa worked for SAP in Walldorf, Germany, leading and implementing enterprise-wide knowledge management and training processes and solutions.
 Lisa’s research interests are in the areas of self-determined learning (heutagogy), online collaborative learning, and the pedagogical application of web 2.0 technology and social media.

 Aras Bozkurt is a researcher and faculty member in the Department of Distance Education, Open Education Faculty at Anadolu University, Turkey.
 He holds MA and PhD degrees in distance education.
-Dr. Bozkurt conducts empirical studies on distance education, open and distance learning, and online learning, to which he applies various critical theories, such as connectivism, rhizomatic learning, and heutagogy.
+Dr. Bozkurt conducts empirical studies on distance education, open and distance learning, online learning, networked learning, and educational technology to which he applies various critical theories, such as connectivism, rhizomatic learning, and heutagogy.
 He is also interested in emerging research paradigms, including social network analysis, sentiment analysis, and data mining.
 He shares his views on his Twitter feed @arasbozkurt

 Devin Carberry is the Director of Learning and the founding learning guide for Learnlife Barcelona.
 For the last twenty years, Devin has worked in a variety of educational settings — from after school to public policy and from classroom teaching to non-profit leadership — and in schools with a variety of progressive pedagogies — from multiple intelligences to expeditionary learning.
 His teaching has been featured in both national print and broadcast media, and he has served on the Arizona Governor’s Task Force on Education and written for Rethinking Schools magazine.
 Devin has helped launch three learning communities and two non-profit organizations.
 He is writing a book, Building the Dream School, about the tools, mindsets and mental models that enable innovative learning communities.